-Across the way and behind the Fitness Center, you can see the domed roof of the Brick Breeden Fieldhouse.
+To the south, beyond the parking lot across the street, you can see the domed roof of the Brick Breeden Fieldhouse.
 This is home to Bobcat basketball and track and field and is a top concert and event venue seating thousands of spectators and fans for concerts and lectures.
-From concerts featuring top recording artists like Elton John and Jason Aldean to lectures such as popular science educator and astrophysicist Neil DeGrasse Tyson, in addition to Bobcat basketball games, track meets and rodeos, there's always something exciting happening at the Brick Breeden Fieldhouse.
+From concerts featuring top recording artists like Elton John and Jason Aldean to lectures such as popular science educator and astrophysicist Neil

+DeGrasse Tyson, in addition to Bobcat basketball games, track meets and rodeos, there's always something exciting happening at the Brick Breeden Fieldhouse.